segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/destination-plugins/nielsen-dtvr-kotlin-android.md

 #### id3Property
 Indicate the key in your payload associated with the id3 tag.
-If one is not provided we will default to `id3`.
+If one is not provided Segment defaults to `id3`.

 #### Events to Send Id3 Tags
 Add the event names you would like to trigger Segment to `sendId3` tags.

 #### sfcode
 Required for mobile only: Add the unique identifier for the environment that the Nielsen SDK should point to.
-If not specified the default value will be `us`.
+If not specified, the default value is `us`.

 <!-- Nielsen does not host their framework on a dependency management site such
 as Cocoapods nor Maven.
 You must manually add the framework after installing